-FIRE 101 Principles of Emergency Services (R only) CE-R
+FIRE 101 Principles of Emergency Services CE

 Provides an overview to fire protection and emergency services; career opportunities in fire protection and related fields; philosophy and history of fire protection and emergency services; fire loss analysis; organization and function of public and private fire protection and emergency services; fire/rescue departments as part of local government; laws and regulations affecting the fire service; fire and emergency service nomenclature; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly FS 101.

-FIRE 102 Fire Behavior and Combustion (R only) CE-R
+FIRE 102 Fire Behavior and Combustion CE

 Explores the theories and fundamentals of how and why fires start and spread, and how they are controlled.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly FS 105.

-FIRE 103 Building Construction for Fire Protection (R only)
+FIRE 103 Building Construction for Fire Protection

 Provides the components of building construction related to firefighter and life safety.
 The elements of construction and design of structures are shown to be key factors when inspecting buildings, preplanning fire operations, and operating at emergencies.
-Assessment Level(s): ENGL 101/ENGL 011, MATH 050 READ 120.
+Assessment Level(s): ENGL 101/ENGL 011, MATH 050, READ 120.
 Three hours each week.
-Formerly FS 112.

-FIRE 104Principles of Fire and Emergency Services Safety & Survival (R only)
+FIRE 104 Principles of Fire and Emergency Services Safety & Survival

 Introduces the basic principles and history related to the national firefighter life safety initiatives, focusing on the need for cultural and behavior change throughout the emergency services.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly FS 102.

-FIRE 105 Fire Prevention (R only)
+FIRE 105 Fire Prevention

 Provides fundamental knowledge relating to the field of fire prevention.
 Topics include: history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly FS 107.

-FIRE 201 Fire Protection Systems (R only)
+FIRE 201 Fire Protection Systems

 Provides information relating to the features of design and operation of fire detection and alarm systems, heat and smoke control systems, special protection and sprinkler systems, water supply for fire protection, and portable fire extinguishers.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120 or consent of department.
 Three hours each week.
-Formerly FS 216.

-FIRE 202 Fire Protection Hydraulics and Water Supply (R only)
+FIRE 202 Fire Protection Hydraulics and Water Supply

 Provides a foundation of theoretical knowledge in order to understand the principles of the use of water in fire protection and to apply hydraulic principles to analyze and solve water supply problems.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120 or consent of department.
-Three hours each week.
-Formerly FS 212.
+Three hours each week

-FIRE 203 Principles of Fire and Emergency Service Administration (R only) CE-R
+FIRE 203 Principles of Fire and Emergency Service Administration CE

 Introduces the student to the organization and management of a fire and emergency services department and the relationship of government agencies to the fire service.
 Emphasis is placed on fire and emergency service, ethics, and leadership from the perspective of the company officer.
 PREREQUISITE(S): FIRE 202 or consent of department.
 Three hours each week.
-Formerly FS 204.

-FIRE 220 Strategy and Tactics (R only)
+FIRE 220 Strategy and Tactics

 Provides the principles of fire ground control utilization of personnel, equipment, and extinguishing agents.
 PREREQUISITE(S): FIRE 101 or consent of department.
 Three hours each week.
-Formerly FS 214.